 Ultrafast Lasers for SHG Microscopy / Second Harmonic Imaging Microscopy

-The advantage of SHG microscopy compared to conventional fluorescence microscopy (and 2-photon microscopy) is that it is a label-free technique.
+The second harmonic and third harmonic microscopy works without any sample labeling like in conventional fluorescence microscopy.
 This means that no fluorescent dyes have to be used to label the structure of interest.
 This fact implies that the molecular structure of the imaged specimen remains unchanged and also its metabolism is not altered.
-(Of course this is also true when autofluorescence of endogenous fluorophores like NADH or flavins is used for imaging.)
-Furthermore neither phototoxicity nor photobleaching should occur during imaging.
-These properties make SHG microscopy and ideal tool especially for live-cell imaging.
+These properties make SHG microscopy and ideal tool, especially for live-cell imaging.